mctainsh/Arduino/libraries/HomeSpan/docs/FAQ.md

 *A list of answers to frequently-asked-questions, as well as discussions of various topics of interest.*

-#### How do I set my WiFi SSID and Password?
+#### How do I set my WiFi SSID and Password (i.e. WiFi Credentials)?

-* In the spirit of promoting good security practices, HomeSpan does not allow you to embed your WiFi SSID and Password (collectively known as WiFi Credentials) into your sketch.
-This eliminates the possibility of accidentally disclosing this information should you share your sketch with others.
+* Though commercial HomeKit devices can automatically retrieve WiFi Credentials from an iPhone, Apple does not provide this mechanism in the non-commerical version of HomeKit used by HomeSpan.
+Instead, you need to add your WiFi Credentials to a HomeSpan device using one of four methods:

-* Instead, HomeSpan stores your WiFi Credentials in a dedicated non-volatile storage (NVS) partition of the ESP32.
-There are two ways of entering this information.
-If you are developing a sketch within the Arduino IDE, simply use the HomeSpan Command Line Interface and type 'W' into the Serial Monitor.
-HomeSpan will prompt you to input your WiFi SSID and Password (see [CLI](CLI.md) for details).
-As an alternative, if your HomeSpan device is not connected to a computer, you can launch HomeSpan's Temporary WiFi Setup Network and input your WiFi Credentials directly into the web forms served by your device (see the [User Guide](UserGuide.md#setting-homespans-wifi-credentials-and-setup-code) for details).
+  * From within the Arduino IDE, simply use the HomeSpan Command Line Interface and type 'W' into the Serial Monitor.
+HomeSpan will prompt you to input your WiFi SSID and Password.
+You will only need to do this once since HomeSpan stores the WiFi Credentials you provide in the device's non-volatile storage (NVS) for use every time the device boots.
+See the [HomeSpan CLI](CLI.md) for complete details.

+  * As an alternative, and especially if your HomeSpan device is not connected to a computer, you can launch HomeSpan's Temporary WiFi Setup Network and input your WiFi Credentials directly into the temporary web form served by HomeSpan.
+Similar to above, this only needs to be done once since HomeSpan likewise stores the WiFi Credentials you input using this method.
+See the [HomeSpan User Guide](UserGuide.md#setting-homespans-wifi-credentials-and-setup-code) for details.

+  * If you really want to, you can programmatically set your WiFi Credentials directly in your sketch using HomeSpan's `setWifiCredentials()` method.
+However, this is **not** recommended since hardcoding sensitive passwords into a sketch poses a security risk, and is generally not considered a good practice.
+See the [HomeSpan API Reference](Reference.md) for details.

+  * Finally, for advanced users, HomeSpan provides an API hook `setApFunction()` that allows you to create your own custom method for inputting your WiFi Credentials.
+See the [HomeSpan API Reference](Reference.md) for details.

 #### What is the Setup Code used for pairing a HomeSpan device to HomeKit?

 * The HomeSpan default Setup Code is 466-37-726.
 You can (and should) use the HomeSpan Command Line Interface to change this default to a secret code unique for each of your devices.
 Simply type 'S \<code\>' into the Serial Monitor, or specify your desired Setup Code at the outset when configuring your WiFi Credentials using HomeSpan's Temporary WiFi Setup Network.
+Alternatively, you can programmatically set the Setup Code in your sketch using HomeSpan's `setPairingCode()` method.
+However, hardcoding your Setup Code in a sketch is generally considered a security risk, as well as being inconsistent with Apple's HomeKit guidelines.

 #### Can you use more than one HomeSpan device on the same HomeKit network?